AllMyChanges/pip2amch/README.rst

     :target: https://scrutinizer-ci.com/g/svetlyak40wt/pip2amch/

 Command to transform pip's requirements.txt into a csv for batch upload to https://allmychanges.com.
+It allows to sync your requirements with AllMyChanges and to supbscribe on their updates.

 * Free software: BSD license